Derivator Six Functor Formalisms -- Definition and Construction I: Fibered multiderivators over pre-2-multiderivators

-The definition of a fibered multiderivator over 2-pre-multiderivators is a straightforward generalization of the notion of {\em fibered multiderivator} from \cite{Hor15}.
+The definition of a fibered multiderivator over pre-2-multiderivators is a straightforward generalization of the notion of {\em fibered multiderivator} from \cite{Hor15}.
 In \cite{Hor15b} it was shown that this can, in a very neat way, alternatively be defined using the language of fibrations of 2-multicategories.
-It is also true for fibered multiderivators over 2-pre-multiderivators.
+It is also true for fibered multiderivators over pre-2-multiderivators.
 In this article we choose the slicker formulation as our definition: